fbpx

 Saturday 10am-6pm - Exhibits Open

-Sunday 10am-5pm - Exhibits Open
+Sunday 10am-4pm - Exhibits Open

-Sunday 5-7pm - Exhibitor Tear-Down
+Sunday 4-6pm - Exhibitor Tear-Down

 SET-UP

 Set up is to be completed by 7pm on Friday.
 During this time the exhibit halls will be accessible by exhibitors only.
 Once you have completed your set-up, please be courteous and leave the exhibit hall to allow others to finish.
+If you are unable to complete your set up on Friday, special arrangements can be made for early Saturday morning prior to show open.

 EXHIBIT HOURS